nateofspades/Linear-Regression-for-IMDB-Movie-Ratings/README.md

 •Use more descriptive variable-naming conventions. <br />
 •Remove the empty code block at the very end of the notebook. <br />
 •Move the definitions of functions lmp() (which extracts a model's p-value) and all.possible.regressions() from the end of the notebook to the beginning of the noteboo (and change the name 'lmp' to something more descriptive). <br />
 •Explicitly write ggplot code in the code blocks where the corresponding visualizations are produced.
 Beforehand though I would build a function which automates as much of the process of creating these plots as possible.
-(There are 19 such plots and the ggplot code is currently all stuffed into one code block at the end of the notebook.)
+(There are 19 such plots and the ggplot code is currently all stuffed into one code block at the end of the notebook.) <br />
+•Use TRUE/FALSE for Boolean values rather than 'yes'/'no'. <br />
+•Title the 'type' histogram as 'Type' rather than 'Feature Film?', in order to be consistent and descriptive. <br />
+•Invest more time in understanding how each movie's genre is determined.
+Each movie is classified as just one genre, even though on the IMDB website a movie can be classified under many genres. <br />
+•If I had access to more data I would like to reanalyze how having a best actor in the cast affects movie ratings.
+The EDA showed that the effect is minimal, but this is plausibly due to a sample size issue.